TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-pricingbillingquestion.md

 ## How can I understand my workspace’s usage?<br>

-The Log Analytics page “Usage and estimated costs” has information on your estimated monthly costs based on the last 30 days of usage.
+The Log Analytics page 'Usage and estimated costs' has information on your estimated monthly costs based on the last 30 days of usage.
 Additionally, there is a chart of data volume ingested so you can see any trends and information on which solutions account for the most data volume.
-From your workspace, click “Usage and estimated costs” on the left navigation pane to see information on your [estimated monthly costs](https://docs.microsoft.com/azure/azure-monitor/platform/data-usage)based on the last 30 days of usage.
+From your workspace, click 'Usage and estimated costs' on the left navigation pane to see information on your [estimated monthly costs](https://docs.microsoft.com/azure/azure-monitor/platform/data-usage)based on the last 30 days of usage.
 Additionally, there is a chart of data volume ingested so you can see any trends and information on which solutions account for the most data volume.

 ## **Recommended Documents**
 * [Usage and estimated costs](https://docs.microsoft.com/azure/azure-monitor/platform/manage-cost-storage#understand-your-usage-and-estimate-costs)